ivanvovk/durian-pytorch/README.md

 ## Training

 Both backbone synthesizer and duration models are trained simultaneously.
 For implementation simplifications duration model predicts alignment over the fixed max number of frames.
 You can learn this outputs as BCE problem, MSE problem by summing over frames-axis or to use both losses.
+Experiments showed that BCE-version of optimization process showed itself being unstable, so prefer using MSE (don't mind if you get bad alignments in Tensorboard)

 # Reproducibility

-You can check the synthesis demo wavfile in `demo` folder (used Waveglow vocoder).
+You can check the synthesis demo wavfile (was obtained much before convergence) in `demo` folder (used Waveglow vocoder).

 1. First of all, make sure you have installed all packages using `pip install --upgrade -r requirements.txt`.
 The code is test using `pytorch==1.5.0`.